yusuke85/javascript-module-2-todo-workshop/README.md

 <img src="/images/dom.png" />

-But how can we combine HTML and Javascript?
+But how can we combine HTML and JavaScript?
 The `<script>` tag allows us to include a piece of JavaScript in a HTML document.
 ```html
 <script>
     alert("hello!");